noobshow/terms/privacy/eu.md

 <section>
 ## Overview

-Stripe Inc. and all its subsidiaries and affiliates, including but not limited to Stripe Payments Europe Ltd (“SPEL” and, collectively with Stripe, Inc. and its other affiliates, “Stripe”, “we”, “our” or “us”) expects its employees, including those of its subsidiaries worldwide and third parties with whom Stripe does business, to maintain the highest standards of ethics and compliance with applicable laws and rules.
+Stripe Inc. and all its subsidiaries and affiliates, including but not limited to Stripe Payments Europe Ltd ("SPEL" and, collectively with Stripe, Inc. and its other affiliates, "Stripe", "we", "our" or "us") expects its employees, including those of its subsidiaries worldwide and third parties with whom Stripe does business, to maintain the highest standards of ethics and compliance with applicable laws and rules.
 Stripe is committed to the highest standards of privacy and data protection compliance and expects all its employees and management to adhere to these standards.

-Stripe operates an online payments platform that enables merchants and vendors to send and receive funds as payments for goods and services (“Merchants”).
+Stripe operates an online payments platform that enables merchants and vendors to send and receive funds as payments for goods and services ("Merchants").
 Our services comprise all software and services that we offer, including the Stripe Checkout form that may be made available on a Merchant's website, and other services that we offer through our website when you register for a Stripe account (collectively referred to as the "Services").

 We understand that privacy is important to our online visitors and users.
 We respect your privacy and will take all reasonable steps to safeguard and protect your information as if it was our own.